FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 - received signal strength (RSSI)
 - device class (set to “wifi-tag”)
 - payload of the wireless frame

+Wi-Fi RTLS data forwarding is enabled using the device class [wifi-tag](#wi-fi-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.

 >***Note:***
 >WiFi telemetry is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).